 Local governments have dedicated a considerable amount of resources to the investigation and prosecution of Medicaid fraud in recent years.
 Many states even award patients and staff who file Medicaid fraud Whistleblower lawsuits up to 30% of the recovered money.
 Unfortunately, this has caused many providers to be subject to investigations relating to smaller billing errors or discrepancies.
-Our Medicaid fraud defense attorneys have helped many medical professionals in places like Miami, Detroit, and Columbus.
+Our Medicaid fraud defense attorneys have helped many medical professionals in places like Miami, Detroit and Columbus.

 Medicaid audits are conducted by state agencies for purposes of determining compliance, potential overpayments, and to look for possible evidence of fraud.
-Often audits are conducted in response to a complaint received by the state from a patient, whistleblower, or Medicaid plan.
+Often audits are conducted in response to a complaint received by the state from a patient, whistleblower or Medicaid plan.
 Auditors may conduct an onsite audit or an offsite records audit (also called a desk audit).
-Auditors use several different frauds and overpayment detection methods.
+Auditors use several different fraud and overpayment detection methods.
 Common methods include data mining, where state analysis’s sort claims through statistical models to identify outliers.
 Other methods include evaluating a provider’s claims against similar providers within the same geographic region.
 If state auditors suspect fraud, they will refer the matter to the Medicaid Fraud Control Unit (MFCU).
-Audits can result in tens of thousands of dollars in overpayment demands, false claims charges, and anti-kickback actions.
+Audits can result in tens of thousands of dollars in overpayment demands, false claims charges and anti-kickback actions.

 Therefore, we advise that you seek assistance from an attorney if you are subject to a Medicaid audit or investigation.
-Our Medicaid fraud attorneys will work with you to prepare for the audit/investigation and work with the authorities during the investigation to protect your interests.
+Our Medicaid fraud attorneys will work with you to prepare for the audit or investigation and work with the authorities during the investigation to protect your interests.
 We will work with you to ensure you submit sufficient information to support your claims and reimbursement to help avoid overpayment demands.
 Depending on the facts of the case, we may be able to prevent criminal charges from being filed and avoid licensing action or overpayment action.

 Our team of Medicaid fraud defense attorneys includes a former Medicaid fraud prosecutor who is exceptionally experienced in both criminal and civil Medicaid fraud matters.
 We assist providers with Medicaid audits, investigations, overpayment actions, and civil and criminal actions related to Medicaid fraud.
-Our Medicaid fraud team also includes a former Medicare attorney who is highly knowledgeable in Medicare audits, fraud detection, and overpayment actions.
-We are dedicated to assisting providers during audits, fraud investigations, and Medicaid fraud actions, and are capable of handling the most complex Medicaid fraud cases.
+Our Medicaid fraud team also includes a former Medicare attorney who is highly knowledgeable in Medicare audits, fraud detection and overpayment actions.
+We are dedicated to assisting providers during audits, fraud investigations and Medicaid fraud actions, and are capable of handling the most complex Medicaid fraud cases.

 If charges of Medicaid fraud have been filed against you, our Medicaid fraud attorneys will work with you to prepare your defense and protect your interests.
 Depending on the facts of the case, we may aim to have the case dismissed, or if the evidence is against you, work to achieve a favorable settlement and limit the impact on your career.